 "From working out with Houston since 6th grade to now, I’ve been able to learn pick up alot of life skills and improved myself in multiple different aspects.
 From working out and getting me ready for a game the next day, to pushing me to aspire for good grades in all my classes, Houston and The Lillard Foundation has been through it all with me.
 They taught me how to be a leader whether I’m playing basketball or in a classroom by telling me to apply myself more and to make people feel my presence.
 Ever since I was able to develop a relationship with the coaches in the programs I’ve gained more confidence in all aspects of my life.

 After tearing my ACL for the 3rd time I consulted with my coaches at The Lillard Foundation and began a new track towards obtaining a higher education outside of scholarship access through sports.
 Now I am starting my freshman year at PSU on a full educational scholarship, while obtaining my real estate license." - Chris Zakariya (Portland State University)

 Quarterback from Heritage in Vancouver, WA has been recruited by Eastern Washington University on a scholarship after playing with Team Lillard for 2 seasons.

-With offers from Oregon State, Utah, Washington State, Cunningham put himself on the map - faster than the recruiting services could handle.
+With offers from Oregon State, Utah, Washington State, Cunningham quickly put himself on the map.

 First-team All-Portland Interscholastic League choice as an all-purpose player following his senior season.
 Michael was a standout corner back, wide receiver and kick returner.
 Michael was recognized as a second-team all-league selection at kick returner as a junior.
 Michael and his brother Wyror both earned scholarships with the Idaho football program"